tamnguyenbbt/Okapi/README.md

 ## Usage of Okapi lambda functions

 ### 1. Example 1: working with table
 * Imagine there is city table on a web page of a tourism website, each row starting with a checkbox and then city name.
 You want to select multiple city names by sticking the checkboxes.
-If a city name has been already selected, you don't want to click on the checkbox again because doing that will de-select the city name.
+If a city name has been already selected, you want to bypass clicking on the associated checkbox because doing that will de-select the city name, which is not what you want to do.

 * Each checkbox is structured by a 'li' html tag and each city name is structured by a 'span' html tag.
 The 'li' tag has attribute 'class'.
 When a checkbox is selected, this attribute has a new value 'ui-checkbox-selected'.
 When it is not selected, this value is gone.